hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 > jupyter lab
 ```

-<kbd>account_name</kbd> is your account credential/name
+`account_name` is your account credential/name

 **NOTE** If you chose to configure more [manually](./environment_set_up/ManualConfig-HPC.md),
-you may need to supply extra options to that `jupyter lab` command.
+you may need to supply extra options to that `jupyter lab` command, or use the
+`start_jupyter.sh` example script we've provided for that purpose.

 ## 3) Run Notebooks